LSE Research OnlineLSE Research Online FAQ

 more information on these

-- attempting to play the same role as a peer-reviewed journal
+- Attempting to play the same role as a peer-reviewed journal

 - likely to increase plagiarism.
 A huge proportion of research

-materials is already available electronically.
+material is already available electronically.
 Open access allows instances of

-plagiarism to be checked more easily.
+plagiarism to be detected and checked more easily.

-is managing LSE Research Online?
+7. Who manages LSE Research Online?

-- we have taken advice from interested
+- We have taken advice from interested

 parties within LSE and inspiration from examples of best practice across the